IHE/PCC.QEDm/input/pagecontent/volume-1.md

 ## 1:18.2 QEDm Actor Options

-Options that MAY be selected for each actor in this profile, if any, are listed in the Table 1:18.2-1.
+Options that MAY be selected for each actor in this profile, if any, are listed in Table 1:18.2-1.
 Dependencies between options when applicable are specified in notes.

 **Table 1:18.2-1: QEDm - Actors and Options**